microsoft/onnxruntime/dockerfiles/README.md

     ```
     docker run -it --device /dev/dri:/dev/dri onnxruntime-gpu:latest
     ```
+## Myriad VPU Accelerator Version

+1. Retrieve your docker image in one of the following ways.
+   - Build the docker image from the DockerFile in this repository.
+     ```
+      docker build -t onnxruntime-myriad --build-arg DEVICE=MYRIAD_FP16 --network host .
+     ```
+   - Pull the official image from DockerHub.
+     ```
+      # Will be available with next release
+     ```
+2. Install the Myriad rules drivers on the host machine according to the reference in [here](https://docs.openvinotoolkit.org/latest/_docs_install_guides_installing_openvino_linux.html#additional-NCS-steps)
+3. Run the docker image by mounting the device drivers
+    ```
+    docker run -it --network host --privileged -v /dev:/dev  onnxruntime-myriad:latest

+    ```
 ## VAD-R Accelerator Version

 1. Retrieve your docker image in one of the following ways.